-It is not possible for the Charity to make any clinical assessment against standardised criteria to assess the level of fitness for duty of any individual police officer with regard to their functional capability.
-This is the legal responsibility of the officer's employer.
+The Charity will not make any clinical assessment against standardised criteria to assess the level of fitness for duty of any individual Police Officer with regard to their functional capability.
+This is the legal responsibility of the Officer's employer.

-Therefore, the only clinical reports that can be provided by the Charity are in relation to the nature and assessment of the condition of the patient upon admission; treatment provision then accessed and undertaken and the outcomes of that treatment e.g. increased mobility, reduced pain etc.
+The only clinical reports that will be provided by the Charity, will be in relation to the nature and assessment of the condition of the Patient upon admission; treatment provision then accessed and undertaken, and the outcomes of that treatment e.g. increased mobility, reduced pain etc.

-At the conclusion of a programme of treatment a brief clinical report may be made available to the individual or, with their consent, to a third party.
+At the conclusion of a programme of treatment, a brief clinical report may be made available to the individual or, with their consent, to a third party.